eBooks, Guides, & Reports • 16 MIN READ

 How to fix network jitter issues

 Troubleshooting network jitter can be tricky because of its unpredictability.
-Keeping jitter to a minimum begins by ensuring that your network is initially properly set up.
+Keeping jitter to a minimum involves several factors.
 Ensuring a quality network connection, enough bandwidth, and predictable latency can help reduce network jitter.

 Jitter buffering - VoIP endpoints such as desk phones and ATAs usually include jitter buffers to intentionally delay incoming data packets.
 A jitter buffer ensures that the receiving device can store a set number of packets and then realign them into the proper order, so that the receiver experiences minimum sound distortion.